When creating applications for devices, such as mobile phones, tablets, or PCs, there are two ways to establish connectivity with HealthVault:

 The SODA approach is specifically tailored for writing HealthVault-enabled applications for mobile devices such as the iPhone, Android, and Windows Phone, as well as tablets and PCs.
 In addition to the HealthVault .NET SDK there are open-source libraries for Windows Phone, iOS, and Java.

 Websites that wish to connect to mobile users exclusively through a device's web browser (for example, the application is not installed on the device) should not use the SODA approach.
+For more information, see HealthVault web connectivity.

 Following is a typical connection workflow for a HealthVault mobile application: